Kr-Yan/Graphical-Image-Manipulation-and-Enhancement-Project/README.md

 # assignment5 GRIME: Graphical Image Manipulation and Enhancement (Part 3)

 In this project, we are designing a view for your image processing application, featuring a graphical user interface.
 This will allow a user to interactively load, process and save images. use Java Swing to build the graphical user interface.
 The file saved an image as a PNG/PPM/JPG.

+### packages classes

+The application has four mian packages: Control, ImageUtil, GUItest and mockModel.
+Control is the Controller calss that receive inputs and store the outputs.
+ImageUtil is the model class that contains all the image manipulation and enhance methods.
+GUItest is the view class that contains the implementation for GUI. mockModel is a similar model as ImageUtil and it helps Controller testing.

+### interfaces

+The application has two interfaces: ControlInt and modelInterterface.
+ControlInt is implemented by Control class. modelInterface is implemented by ImageUtil and mockModel.

+### test classes

+The application has two test classes: controlTest and modelTest. controlTest tests the controller using the mockModel created. modelTest tests the methods implements in the model.

+## Using the file loader with a script

+In order to run a script, simply type in run followed by the name of the script and hit enter.
+For example, to run the provided script.txt, start the program and enter "run script.txt" into the console and then hit enter.

 ## Histogram
 The histogram of the visible image is visible as a line chart on the screen at all times.
 If the image is manipulated, the histogram